Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

-of Drinfeld for complete discrete valuation fields in \ref{val2} to normal adic spaces.
-This is the theory of Tate uniformizations for Drinfeld modules.
-However, as is described in Section 1.4, not like the corresponding theory for abelian varieties, this is not so useful for the toroidal compactifications of the moduli spaces of Drinfeld modules.
-In Sections 4.3--4.5, we give the moduli theory of log Drinfeld modules on formal schemes using iterated Tate uniformizations, which is useful as the local theory for our toroidal compactifications.
+of Drinfeld for complete discrete valuation fields in \ref{val2} to normal adic spaces, regarding \ref{val2} as a theory on the adic space $\Spa(K, \cV)$.
+This is the theory of Tate uniformizations for Drinfeld modules on adic spaces.
+Here $\phi$ is obtained as the quotient of $\psi$ by $\La$.
+The main result is Theorem \ref{thmTate}.
+However, as is described in Section \ref{how_to}, unlike the corresponding theory for abelian varieties, this is not so useful for toroidal compactifications of the moduli spaces of Drinfeld modules.
+This is because the action of local monodromy on $\La$ is too big.

+In the subject (2), in the case $A = \F_q[T]$, we give the moduli theory of log Drinfeld modules on formal schemes using iterated Tate uniformizations, which is useful as the local theory for our toroidal compactifications.
+There we obtain $\phi$ from $\psi$ as

+where $\phi_{i+1}$ is obtained as a quotient of $\phi_i$ by an $A$-lattice of rank $1$ on which the action of the local monodromy is trivial.
+This is the theory of iterated Tate uniformizations.
+The main result of the formal moduli is Theorem \ref{fthm}.
+It says that the formal moduli space is an open set of a formal toric variety and hence is (formally) log regular.